empa-scientific-it/python-tutorial/README.md

 ```

 ### 2. With Docker

+> **Note**
+>
+> The following instructions are for Windows.
+With minor changes, the steps are identical on macOS or Linux.

 1. Install Docker Desktop: First, you need to install Docker Desktop on your Windows machine.
 You can download it from the official Docker website: https://www.docker.com/products/docker-desktop.